Fattoush is a chunky Mediterranean salad full of healthy veggies and toasted pita bread ~ a tangy lemon-sumac dressing makes it extra delicious!

 - 2 ripe tomatoes

-- 2 small Persian cucumbers, or 1/2 of a larger one
+- 2 small Persian cucumbers, or 1/2 of a large one

 - 1/2 small red onion, thinly sliced, or chopped in a small dice

-- several radishes, sliced or cut into wedges
+- 4 radishes, sliced or cut into wedges

 - 2 ounces feta cheese, cut in small chunks

-- a smaller handful of mint leaves, rough chopped or torn
+- 4 mint leaves, rough chopped or torn

 - Cut the pita bread into 1 inch squares, and then carefully separate the two layers of the bread, so you are left with single layer squares.
 Toss them with the olive oil and onion salt until evenly coated.